nitad54448/yappari-5-1/README.md

 #### Clone the parameters to active ####
 Copy the listed parameters to selected datasets.
 Note that the listed parameters are those of the first selected dataset.

-#### Save active parameters ####
-Saves a file with the parameters for all selected datasets.
-Useful for multiple datasets, see also __Report__ below.

-#### Save active exp datasets ####
-This command allows you to save the *active* experimental data, that means the selected ones, to a single file in a specific format.
-The format is three columns, separated by the string you selected in the Parameters page, with frequency in Hz, Zr, and Zi.
-All the datasets will be saved in a single file, each data subsequently added, with its name, to the same file.

-#### Save active calc datasets ####
-This command allows you to save the *active* calculated data to a file in a three columns format, separated by the string you selected in the Parameters page.

-#### Save active exp and calc datasets ####
-This command allows you to save the *active* experimental data and calculated data, in a 5 columns ASCII file.
-Note that all datasets are saved in a single file, each dataset will be separated by the label of the set.
-This might be used to plot nicer graphs.

 #### DRT active datasets ####
 This performs a calculation of Distribution of Relaxation Times for one or more datasets.
 The method used is constrained non-negative linear regression with a Tikhonov parameter.
 The procedure used was implemented by [Christian Altenbach](https://sites.google.com/site/altenbach/Home) for EPR spectrocopy.
-This [method](https://sites.google.com/site/altenbach/labview-programs/epr-programs/long-distances/ld-algorithms) is very fast and therefore it is possible to search an optimal regularization parameter, see below and the description of [Parameters](https://github.com/nitad54448/yappari-5-1/blob/main/README.md#parameters) page.
+This [method](https://sites.google.com/site/altenbach/labview-programs/epr-programs/long-distances/ld-algorithms) is very fast and therefore it is possible to search an optimal regularization parameter, see "Advanced commands" in the description of [Parameters](https://github.com/nitad54448/yappari-5-1/blob/main/README.md#parameters) page.

 Only the values of imaginary part of the impedance are taken into calculations.
 Data should be acquired with log spacing.
 For the fit, the optimal regularization parameter is decided by the user (there is no universal value for this, it can be estimated with a procedure known as L-curve).
 If the Tikhonov parameter, noted Lambda in this program, is too small some spurious peaks will appear while a parameter too large will just squash the information.